-43a Personal Credits
+43a | Personal Credits

-You are allowed a credit of \$110 for each exemption listed on your federal return.
-Enter on Line 43a, the total number of exemptions listed on your federal return in the space provided.
-If you are married and filing separate returns (Filing Status 3), allocate exemptions appropriately to each return.
+You are allowed a credit of \$110 for each exemption claimed on your federal return.
+Civil Union taxpayers, please refer to your Proforma or "as if" federal return.
+Enter on Line 43a, the total number of exemptions claimed on your federal return in the space provided.
+If you are married or entered into a civil union and filing separate returns (Filing Status 3), allocate exemptions appropriately to each return.
 Multiply this number of credits by \$110.

-If you were not required to file a federal return, enter \$110 for each spouse reporting income on this form plus \$110 for each person who could have been listed as a personal exemption had you been required to file a federal return.
-If you are married and filing separate returns (Filing Status 3), allocate exemptions appropriately to each return.
+If you were not required to file a federal return, enter \$110 for each spouse reporting income on this form plus \$110 for each person who could have been claimed as a personal exemption had you been required to file a federal return.
+If you are married or entered into a civil union and filing separate returns (Filing Status 3), allocate exemptions appropriately to each return.

-NOTE: You are not entitled to a Delaware Personal Credit if you are listed as a dependent on another individual's Federal return.
+NOTE: You are not entitled to a Delaware Personal Credit if you are claimed as a dependent on another individual's Federal return.
 Enter "0" in the space provided on Line 43a.

 If you filed the federal return as a married couple filing jointly and have no dependents and are filing this return jointly (Filing Status 2), enter \$220.
 If you filed the federal return jointly and are filing this return separately (Filing Status 3), enter \$110 on each spouse's return.
+Civil Union taxpayers, please refer to your Proforma federal tax return.